aembur/sellstick-uses-pack/README.md

   <img src="uses.png" alt="SellStick Uses Pack"/>
 </p>

-Are you tired of having to mouse over each SellStick just to see how many uses it has?
-This pack is just for you!
+A resource pack that shows you how many uses your SellStick have without having to hover over them.
+Uses Custom Items feature from MCPatcher or Optifine.
+Made for the Cosmic Craft server, but can be adapted to other servers.

 # Requirements
-- Optifine or MCPatcher
+- MCPatcher or Optifine

 # Installation
 1. Download the pack from the [releases](https://github.com/aembur/sellstick-uses-pack/releases).